monk-io/docs/docs/monk-in-10.md

     You now have a fully operational 3 machine Monk cluster running in your cloud 🎉

-## Deploying a template
+## Deploying a Template

 Now that we have a working cluster, it's high time to run something on it.

-Use the following to see what's immediately available:
+Use the following command to see what's immediately available:

     monk list